Igor-Kuts/Projects/README.md

 #### Added

-- 'lazy_prims_mst.ipynb': Algorithm to find the Minimum Spanning Tree on a graph
+- 'lazy_prims_mst.ipynb': Prim's algorithm to find the Minimum Spanning Tree on a graph, *lazy* version

 ### May 9, 2023